MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingestion-troubleshooting.md

 On the next ingestion to the specified table, `.dup-next-ingest` uploads the successfully downloaded source files plus a file containing metadata on the ingestion request to the specified storage container. `.dup-next-failed-ingest` does the same process but only if the ingestion fails.

-The file uploads to the storage container are performed by the same node that does the ingestion.
+The file uploads to the storage container and the ingestion are performed by the same node.
 Since the duplication configuration isn't persisted, rerun the command if there are admin node changes.

 > [!NOTE]
 >